Prophecy: "Forth telling" the KingdomIntroduction

-In our previous study on "The Last Things" we saw that the focus of the gospel is on the coming Kingdom of God (the coming day of the rule of God over the people of God).
+In our previous study on "The Last Things", we saw that the focus of the gospel is the coming Kingdom of God (the coming day of the rule of God over the people of God).
 In that study we looked at the sequence of events that will lead up to the day when the Kingdom comes in glory.
-In this study we will look in a more general way at Biblical prophecy on the Kingdom of God.
+In this study we will look in a more general way at Biblical prophecy about the Kingdom of God.

-The prophets in the Bible were special people chosen by God to reveal his word to his people.
-God revealed his truths to these people (possibly visions etc), and they in turn told their fellow-countrymen.
+The prophets in the Bible were special people chosen by God to reveal his word to the people of God.
+God revealed his truths to the prophets (possibly visions etc), and they in turn passed on the truths to their fellow-countrymen.
 What they said was written down and finally included in the Bible.
-Moses, through Jesus to John (the writer of the book of Revelation) were all prophets.
+Moses, through Jesus to John (the writer of the book of Revelation), were all prophets.
 Sometimes what they said concerned the future, but most often it concerned the present.
 That is, it was "forth telling" rather that "fore telling".

 Their message was twofold: